 How is cutaneous T-cell lymphoma diagnosed?

 You will very likely need a skin biopsy.
 This is when the doctor takes small pieces of tissue from the affected skin.
-These samples can be removed with a needle or scalpel and looked at under a microscope to check for cancer cells.
+These samples can be removed with a sharp blade or scalpel and looked at under a microscope to check for cancer cells.
 This is the only way to know for sure that the changes are because of CTCL.

 - Blood tests.
 These can help figure out the type of CTCL and extent of the lymphoma.